ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

    6. Select the uplink speed.
 The 25 Gb option is available for specific data centers only.

 9. (Multizone VMware instance only) Specify the management cluster settings.
-   1. Specify the management cluster name.
+   1. Specify the cluster name.
-   2. Select the management capacity.
+   2. Select the management cluster capacity.
+For the **Customizable** capacity, select the CPU model and RAM size.
-      * For the **Small** capacity and for single-zone instances, specify the number of bare metal servers.
-      * For the **Customizable** capacity and for single-zone instances, select the Cascade Lake server, specify the RAM size, and the number of bare metal servers.
-      * For both the **Small** or **Customizable** capacity and for multizone VMware instances, select the hosts per site.
+   3. Select the hosts per site.
-   3. Select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and complete the vSAN license configuration.
+   4. Select the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, and complete the vSAN license configuration.
 The available options depend on your deployment topology and capacity configurations.
 For small capacity instances, disk type and size for the vSAN capacity disks and the number of vSAN capacity disks are predefined.
-   4. Review the estimated resources available per cluster.
+   5. Review the estimated resources available per cluster.
-   5. Review the networking type and select the uplink speed.
+   6. Review the networking type and select the uplink speed.

-10. Specify the settings for the additional cluster for workloads.
-For single-zone VMware instances, if you did not select to include a separate secondary cluster for workloads, skip to **Step11**.
+10. Specify the settings for the workload cluster.
+For single-zone VMware instances with a customizable consolidated cluster, optionally select the **Include a separate cluster for workloads** checkbox and complete the settings.
     1. Specify the cluster name.
     2. Select the workload capacity.
 For the **Customizable** capacity, select the CPU model and RAM size.
-    3. Select the number of bare metal servers.
+    3. (Single-zone VMware instance only) Select the number of bare metal servers.
+    4. (Multizone VMware instance only) Select the hosts per site.
-    4. Select the disk type and size for the vSAN capacity disks, and the number of vSAN capacity disks.
-For single-zone VMware instances, also select the vSAN licensing option.
+    5. Select the disk type and size for the vSAN capacity disks, and the number of vSAN capacity disks.
+For single-zone VMware virtual data centers, also select the vSAN licensing option.
-    5. Review the estimated resources available per cluster.
+    6. Review the estimated resources available per cluster.
-    6. Review the networking type and select the uplink speed.
+    7. Review the networking type and select the uplink speed.

 11. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
     1. For **Edge services cluster with Juniper vSRX**, **Edge services cluster with FortiGate Virtual Appliance**, and **Bring your own gateway appliance**, specify the edge services [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance#vrw-orderinginstance-cluster-name-req), the CPU model, the RAM size, the uplink speed, and the networking type.